-This Whole30 Chicken Pad Thai recipe is made with spiralized daikon radish noodles, tender chicken breasts, red bell peppers, and cashews, tossed with a sweet, squeaky clean, sugar-free Pad Thai sauce.
-It all comes together in about 30 minutes, so it’s great for an easy weeknight dinner or a special date night!
-Paleo, Low Carb & Gluten Free!
+This Whole30 Chicken Pad Thai recipe is made with spiralized daikon radish noodles, tender chicken breasts, red bell peppers, and cashews, tossed with a sweet, homemade sugar-free Pad Thai sauce.

 Well, I’m here to share another deceivingly simple dinner – Whole30 Chicken Pad Thai!
 I don’t know what it is about summertime, but it makes me crave takeout!
 I guess it’s a good thing, because it forces me to recreate those old favorites in a healthier way.
 And some of my absolute favorite dinners ever are fake-outs.